Steve Davis (executive): SpaceX

 Davis began working for Elon Musk in 2003 at SpaceX, where he was the 14th hire.
 He was hired from the Stanford University graduate aeronautics program.
-He worked on the guidance navigation and the control system of the Falcon 1, which he says "is a fancy way of saying make sure the goes straight when it takes off".
+He worked on the guidance navigation and the control system of the Falcon 1, which he says "is a fancy way of saying make sure the rocket goes straight when it takes off".
 He was Lead Systems Engineer for SpaceX Dragon.
 In 2008, he was appointed to Director of advanced projects, and moved to Washington, D.C. where he was closer to NASA.

 Frozen Yogurt Stores

-While in Washington, Davis and some friends noted the lack of frozen yogurt stores in the city, and being a fan of the desert opened one of its first shops, Mr. Yogato.
+While in Washington, Davis and some friends noted the lack of frozen yogurt stores in the city, and being a fan of the dessert opened one of its first shops, Mr. Yogato.
 He ran Mr. Yogato, as a side hustle, from 2008 to 2018.
 Davis, who wanted to create a "fun place", made up rules so that clients could earn a discount, for instance reciting the Braveheart speech or dressing up like Bjorn Borg or singing "I'm Too Sexy" with a Swedish accent.
 Davis in 2013 also opened a bar in Washington called Thomas Foolery, another "fun place" concept.
 It had gimmicks including selling liquor in mini-bottles, a bar menu of grilled cheese and peanut butter and jelly sandwiches, and a candy dispensary.
 Each table had a board game, and the interior design was a kindergarten room decor for adults.
 The bar was one of the first places in DC to accept bitcoins.
 In late 2018, he sold Mr. Yogato for $1, due to his increased responsibilities at The Boring Company.